Symbolic Mathematical Computation 1965--1975: The emergence of a discipline: Introduction

 \section{Introduction}

-The modern symbolic computation world is quite large in absolute terms, comprising on the order of a thousand active researchers and a million dedicated users, and even more people who use it occasionally.
+The modern symbolic computation world is quite large in absolute terms, comprising on the order of a thousand active researchers and a million dedicated users, and even more people who use it occasionally\footnote{These numbers are not rigorous and may not be correct even within a factor of ten, because they depend on the exact definition of what it means to be an ``active researcher'' in the field, or a ``dedicated user.''
+Still, by roughly counting the distinct attendees at various conferences, the number of authors of JSC articles, and the number of developers of various systems (not forgetting the large group of Symbolic Toolbox developers at The Mathworks), and acknowledging the 2018 public claim of ``100 million users of GeoGebra,'' which we asked the GeoGebra team about and they told us that as of 2025 the number of downloads was over 144 million, we think our estimates are plausible.}.
 Symbolic computation has a very large impact through a variety of software packages and problem-solving environments.

-The history of any important field is of intrinsic interest, and every researcher in it has an obligation to know the main currents of its history.
+The history of any important field is of intrinsic interest, and every researcher in it could benefit from knowing the main currents of its history.
 Such knowledge also has instrumental value in that knowing the history can prevent new projects from repeating earlier mistakes and can help overcome similar obstacles.
-As the saying goes, `Six months in the lab can save you three days in the library.'
+As the ironic saying goes, `Six months in the lab can save you three days in the library.'

 Finally, the history of symbolic computation is a crucial component of the history of mathematical thought more broadly since it was one way that ideas of abstraction and axiomatic thinking reached much larger audiences from the mid-20th century onward~\cite{Dick2020,steingart_axiomatics_2023}.